 … OR, DO I NEED TO GET AN IMPLANT TO REPLACE A MISSING MOLAR?

 The American College of Prosthodontists reports that 178 million people in the US are missing at least one tooth.
 Delta Dental Northeast reports that nearly half of Americans ages 65 and older have lost six or more teeth, and 20 percent have lost all of their teeth.
-In our Creve Coeur practice, we fortunately don’t see averages this high.

 However, when the missing tooth is a molar or toward the back, it can seem less important to do anything.
 The logic goes: “if no one can see it, it’s not as important as a missing tooth closer to the front.”